NSS-Data-Analytics-Cohort-8/teis_da8_1-sockswithsandals/README.md

 Analysis Questions:
 * How many children are receiving co-visits?
 What is the rate of co-visits?
 That is, out of children how have an IFSP, how many are receiving co-visits?
-* Children can have up to 6 co-visits per year.
+* XXXX Children can have up to 6 co-visits per year.
 How many are recieving all 6 visits?
 Are there any who are exceeding 6 visits?
-* What is the cadence of co-visits?
+* XXXX What is the cadence of co-visits?
-* In what setting do co-visits typically occur?
+* XXXX In what setting do co-visits typically occur?
 * Who is performing co-visits?
 Are they generally performed by the same provider or discipline or by multiple providers or disciplines?
 Is it more likely for a co-visit to occur if vendor services are within th esame agency?
-* Does participation vary by service type? by point of entry?
+*XXX  Does participation vary by service type? by point of entry?

+**what is reasonable to expect caseload wise.Providers